 Temporary Lecturer provides a quality learning experience for students.
 Performs instruction-related duties and responsibilities in a timely manner and in accordance with the mission, policies and procedures of the college.
 The relationship of the Lecturer faculty member to the student is one of teacher and facilitator of learning.
 Teaching and departmental responsibilities expected.

 Duties include teaching day/evening undergraduate courses.

-The successful candidate will work with students in and out of the classroom, teaching undergraduate courses (including introductory service courses and online courses) in engineering physics and mechanical engineering.
+The successful candidate will work with students in and out of the classroom, teaching undergraduate courses (including introductory service courses and online courses) in Engineering Physics, Electrical Engineering and Mechanical Engineering.

-The candidate must have earned a Master's and/or Ph.D. in the area of mechanical engineering or a closely related field, or must complete this degree by August 1, 2017.
+The candidate must have earned a Master's and/or Ph.D. in the area of Engineering Physics, Electrical Engineering, Mechanical Engineering or a closely related field, or must complete this degree by August 1, 2018.

 The successful applicant will be required to teach a broad range of undergraduate physics courses and introductory engineering courses and laboratories, such as circuit theory, statics, and dynamics.
 Previous university teaching experience is preferred.